 What to expect at the initial consultation

-At a first consultation, your surgeon will ask you to tell him in your own words what it is that you wish to change about your appearance.
+During your first consultation at New Victoria Hospital, your surgeon will ask you to tell him in your own words what it is that you wish to change about your appearance.
 It is important to be honest and forthright as surgery is always tailored to your specific needs and expectations.
 Do bear in mind, however, that it is not possible to achieve unrealistic expectations.

 In addition, your surgeon will take a full medical history including any previous surgery, cosmetic or non-cosmetic, previous hospitalisation, chronic medical problems, medication and allergies, whether you smoke or not, the reasons for wanting the procedure and your goals and aspirations.